 - Don’t skip steps.
 In real life, some people will go straight to kissing and straight from kissing to sex.
 While it may happen at times, it is not interesting.
 Make the process slow and intense.
 One thing at a time.
 This will keep readers turning the page rather than yawning.

 While secondary characters are important to any story, they play a unique role in a romance.
-For a female main character, it is usually her sister and/or her best friend that she seeks relationship advice from.
+For a female main character, it is usually her sister and/or her best friend from whom she seeks relationship advice.